veliovgroup/josk/README.md

   });
 };

-job.setInterval(longRunningAsyncTask, 0, 'longRunningAsyncTask'); // run in a loop as soon as previous run is finished
+jobs.setInterval(longRunningAsyncTask, 0, 'longRunningAsyncTask'); // run in a loop as soon as previous run is finished
 ```

 ### `setTimeout(func, delay, uid)`